Person's hand with soil and a leaf in it

 David Clark, Robert Talbert

-This book is one of the first, and is still one of the best, full-length deep dives into alternative grading.
+The original edition of this book is one of the first, and is still one of the best, full-length deep dives into alternative grading.
 Although it focuses only on specifications grading, the principles it describes and instantiates will be useful for just about any particular approach.
 Incisive, clearly written, and meticulously detailed, it serves as a great guide to anyone exploring non-traditional grading approaches.
 It was published at the very moment that I (Robert) was making my first move away from traditional grading and has been my go-to reference ever since.
+This second edition updates and expands on the original.

 View excerpt